 When added to fitness classes, mindfulness — which can be developed through the practice of meditation and other training — has been shown to provide even further physical benefits by activating muscles and movement patterns more consciously.

 Tai Chi, a slow form of martial arts and moving meditation, has cultivated mindfulness for thousands of years, but many people who are accustomed to fast workouts find it too slow to stick with.
-Yoga incorporates mindfulness, but let’s face it: it’s challenging to remain nonjudgmental when your muscles are screaming while holding a pose.
+Yoga incorporates mindfulness, but let’s face it: sometimes it’s challenging to remain nonjudgmental when your muscles are screaming while holding a pose.

-What is Yo-Chi?
+What Is Yo-Chi?

-A 30- to 45-minute Yo-Chi class alternates between five-minute segments of yoga and tai chi, with a complete fusion of the two forms in the beginning and end of class.
+A 30-to 45-minute Yo-Chi class alternates between five-minute segments of yoga and tai chi, with a complete fusion of the two forms in the beginning and end of class.
 Classes begin with tai chi movements, to increase synovial fluid, or lubricate the joints.